simonkarman/kindred-paths/docs/v2-architecture.md

 ### CardConjurer update workflow
 CC is **pinned** to a commit (today `card-conjurer.sh` floats via `git reset --hard && git pull` — change to a pin).
-To adopt a newer CC: bump the pin → run the **golden-image suite** (Phase 1a) → review diffs, **bless intended improvements** (new/updated frames *should* change goldens) and fix real regressions (code changes acceptable) → adopt.
-The golden suite is the compatibility
+Any renderer-affecting change — a CC pin bump, a fix in our CC driver, a font swap — goes through the same executable flow:

+1. Make the change (bump `packages/renderer/src/cardconjurer/pin.ts`, or edit driver code).
+2. `pnpm generate-goldens` — regenerates `collection/goldens/<renderer>/` for every registered
+   renderer (wipes each renderer dir first, then rewrites PNGs for every `tag:golden` card).
+3. `cd collection && git diff -- goldens/` — visually review each pixel change.
+4. If diffs are intended improvements (e.g. new/updated CC frames rendering as expected), commit both the code change and the new PNGs together in a linked PR.
+If diffs are regressions, fix the code, re-run `generate-goldens`, re-check.
+5. During iteration on a single card, use the surgical flag: `pnpm generate-goldens --card <cid>` overwrites only that one PNG; `pnpm test:golden --card <cid>` diffs only that one card.

-gate: it validates v1↔v2 parity *and* CC version bumps.
+The golden suite (Phase 1a) is the compatibility gate: it validates v1↔v2 parity *and* CC version bumps *and* driver changes.
+See §11 Phase 1a for the full command semantics.

 ### What this removes / keeps
 - **Removes:** Docker, the Playwright+Docker *driving* pipeline (`server/src/card-conjurer.ts`